Joe Gores on The Maltese Falcon

 Joe will be remembered for many things.
 He’ll be remembered for being only one of three authors to receive Edgar Awards in three separate categories: Best First Novel, Best Short Story, and Best TV Series Segment.
 (Donald E. Westlake and William L. DeAndrea were the other two).
 He will be remembered for winning Japan’s Maltese Falcon Award and for being entrusted by the Hammett family to write 2009’s well-regarded prequel to The Maltese Falcon, Spade & Archer.
 And he will be remembered for being the very knowledgeable Hammett scholar that he was.

 As part of a fall 2007 event associated with the National Endowment of the Arts’ “Big Read” program, I had the opportunity to interview Joe on the subject of the Falcon at the public library in Pleasanton, east of San Francisco.
-If you want to learn about The Maltese Falcon, and just as importantly, appreciate Joe Gores at the top of his game, you can do no better than to watch the video or read the interview transcribed below.
+If you want to learn about The Maltese Falcon, and just as importantly, appreciate Joe Gores at the top of his game, you can do no better than read the interview transcribed below.

 Penny Johnson (Programs Librarian, Pleasanton Library): Thank you for coming out this afternoon to yet another Maltese Falcon Big Read program.
 By the end of this, you’ll know everything there is to know about Dashiell Hammett and the life of a private investigator.
 And certainly, we’ll learn we’ll learn a lot this afternoon because we have two writers here with us today, Mr. Joe Gores and Mr. Mark Coggins and Joe Gores is an expert on Dashiell Hammett.
 Mark Coggins has a detective series that is set in San Francisco also.
 So, gentlemen, I’m going let Mark take it from here.